 This technique can be used to treat

-DURING: A session generally lasts 45 minutes.
-PRP treatment can be uncomfortable, even a little painful, so a local anaesthetic may be offered.
+PENDANT: A session lasts an average of 45 minutes.
+The treatment may be uncomfortable; a local anesthetic may be offered.

 The results are progressive: